-- 1.1 Sections 38 to 43 of the Localism Act 2011 place a requirement upon relevant Fire and Rescue Authorities to prepare a pay policy statement for each financial year, setting out the Authority's policies relating to: - (a) the remuneration of its chief officers, - (b) the remuneration of its lowest-paid employees, and - (c) the relationship between - - (i) the remuneration of its chief officers, and - (ii) the remuneration of its employees who are not chief officers. - 1.2 The pay multiples outlined above are set out in paragraph 8.10 and are a slight positive reduction to those reported within the pay policy statement for 2020/21. - 1.3 The paragraphs below provide Members with an update on pay related matters since the publication of the last pay policy statement.
+- 1.1 Sections 38 to 43 of the Localism Act 2011 place a requirement upon relevant Fire and Rescue Authorities to prepare a pay policy statement for each financial year, setting out the Authority's policies relating to: - (a) the remuneration of its chief officers, - (b) the remuneration of its lowest-paid employees, and - (c) the relationship between - (i) the remuneration of its chief officers, and - (ii) the remuneration of its employees who are not chief officers. - 1.2 The pay multiples outlined above are set out in paragraph 8.10 and are a very slight increase to those reported within the pay policy statement for 2021/22.
+In part the increase is because the 2021-22 pay award for Green Book staff has not yet been nationally agreed. - 1.3 The paragraphs below provide Members with an update on pay related matters since the publication of the last pay policy statement.